 The Practicum Foundation has a full agenda for the beginning of 2019.
 At the end of 2018, we celebrated the success of the presentation in Braga of the project to deliver Practicum Script to medical students, and now in February 2019, the first Spanish university joins the project.
 Last week, Complutense University of Madrid (UCM) joined this international pilot project, placing Spain at the top of clinical simulation during medical education training.
 Tomorrow, the academic secretary of the foundation, Dr. Eduardo Pleguezuelos, will travel to the British capital to train an editorial team from the Imperial College London.

-complutense will implement practicum script into its plan of studies next academic year
+complutense UNIVERSITY OF MADRID HAS SIGNED AN AGREEMENT TO IMPLEMENT practicum script into its plan of studies next academic year

 With this agreement, Complutense will bring Practicum Script to its associated hospitals during the academic year of 2019-2020.
 The programme will be implemented as an extracurricular training activity aimed at sixth-year medical students rotating in Internal Medicine.
 The experience will result in pedagogical research protocols about the first worldwide academic model focused on clinical reasoning.
 The relevance of Practicum Script is that “what matters is not the diagnosis itself but how to get to it,” considers Dr. Pleguezuelos.